 - Stelline (Stars):

-These round, grain-like pieces resemble couscous and are often used in thicker soups, salads, or even desserts. - Alphabet Pasta:
+These round, grain-like pieces resemble couscous and are often used in thicker soups, salads, or desserts. - Alphabet Pasta:

 Fun and educational, alphabet pasta shapes are a favorite for kids’ meals.
 They add a playful element to soups and stews. - Tiny Rings and Shells: